Spicebush is a stout, smooth, aromatic shrub of damp woods, usually with several stems from the base. The smell of crushed foliage is distinctive.

 Fruits September–October, solitary or in small clusters on short stalks, circular to broadest above the middle, about ⅜ inch long, glossy red, fleshy, spicy, 1-seeded.
 Seeds light brown, speckled with darker brown, hard.

-- Sassafras is a common, aromatic small tree in the same family, but its leaves occur in characteristic mitten, oval, and three-lobed shapes, and its fruits are dark blue.
+- Sassafras (Sassafras albidum) is a common, aromatic small tree in the same family, but its leaves occur in characteristic mitten, oval, and three-lobed shapes, and its fruits are dark blue.

-- Pondberry is in the same genus as spicebush and is sometimes called “southern spicebush”; it is similar but only grows to about 6 feet tall; its leaves droop, and both sides are dark green; it is endangered in Missouri, and today’s wild populations occur only in Ripley County.
+- Pondberry (L. melissifolia) is closely related to spicebush and is sometimes called “southern spicebush”; it is similar but only grows to about 6 feet tall; its leaves droop, and both sides are dark green; it is endangered in Missouri, and today’s wild populations occur only in Ripley County.

 Height: to 18 feet.